bessinnica/Loc-markdig-azuredocs-test/articles/storage/blobs/storage-quickstart-blobs-dotnet.md

     }
     blobContinuationToken = results.ContinuationToken;
 } while (blobContinuationToken != null);
 ```

 ### Download blobs

-Download blobs to your local disk using [Cloud​Blob.​Download​To​FileAsync](/dotnet/api/microsoft.windowsazure.storage.blob.cloudblob.downloadtofileasync).
+Download blobs to your local disk using [Cloud Blob.
+Download To FileAsync](/dotnet/api/microsoft.windowsazure.storage.blob.cloudblob.downloadtofileasync).

 The following code downloads the blob uploaded in a previous section, adding a suffix of "_DOWNLOADED" to the blob name so you can see both files on local disk.